Tarikh-i-Khan-Jahani: Legacy

 The Tarikh-i-Khan-Jahani became highly influential during the Mughal Empire's eclipse in the 18th century, as several Indo-Afghan successor states emerged and questions of genealogy became important.
 Manuscript copies were made of both the Tarikh and its abridged version, the Makhzan.
 Some manuscripts had chapters and reference material added.
 During this period, many newer histories were sponsored by Afghan notables which drew on the Tarikh, such as the Khulasat al-ansab, Risala dar ansab-i-Afghanan, and Tawarikh-i-Afghani.
 The same century saw a Pashto-language translation of the Tarikh-i-Khan Jahani, which appeared as the first section of a history titled Tarikh-i-murassa by Afzal Khan Khattak.

 In the 19th century, the Tarikh-i-Khan-Jahani attained colonial importance as the British sought to learn about the Afghans.
-For example, the work served as a basis for the Hayat-i-Afghani compiled for the British administration, and a number of colonial scholars collected manuscripts of the Tarikh-i-Khan-Jahani.
+For example, the work served as a basis for the Hayat-i-Afghani of Muhammad Hayat Khan compiled for the British administration, and a number of colonial scholars collected manuscripts of the Tarikh-i-Khan-Jahani.
 In 1839, the German orientalist Bernhard Dorn published the most substantial English translation of the Makhzan-i-Afghani.
 The theory of the Afghans' origins from the Lost Tribes of Israel propounded by the Tarikh-i-Khan-Jahani was a popular topic in orientalist thought during the 19th century.